A common question we’re asked by business owners entering the digital space – how much does a website cost?

 • Reduced costs related to website downtime and redesign

-It’s important to know the three types of website maintenance before talking about how much it costs:
+It’s important to know the three types of website maintenance before talking about how much does a website cost?

 • Essential tasks: For your website to continue to run, certain essential tasks, such as renewing your domain name and hosting have to be done.